Frequently asked questions

 "How does payment work?"

-For most photographic sessions, After you book you will receive a contract to sign and an invoice along with it.
+For most photographic sessions, after we decide on a session date, you will receive a contract to sign and an invoice along with it.
 The invoice is set for two payments.
 The first payment is a 50% deposit of the total amount that officially books the day and time of your photo session.
 The other 50% of the total payment will be made on or before your session date.
+Your booking is not done until both the deposit has been paid and the contract has been signed.

 "Do you run any specials or discounts?"